AlexiWolf/wolf_engine_old/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] All doctests / examples are passing.
   - [ ] All documentation warnings / errors have been resolved.
 - [ ] Merge
-  - [ ] The feature branch has been brought up to date with the main branch.
+  - [ ] The feature branch has been brought up to date with the main branch (`fetch origin/main && merge origin/main`.)
   - [ ] The version number has been bumped.
   - [ ] I understand and agree to the contribution guidelines.